audiofhrozen/locata_wrapper/README.md

-# LOCATA Code for python
+# LOCATA Challenge Code for python

-This scripts allows to test LOCATA in python (instead of MATLAB)
+This package allows to work with LOCATA in python (code in MATLAB can be found [here](https://github.com/cevers/sap_locata_io))

 ## Requiriments

 - Python 3.6.1
 - numpy 1.16.1

 ## Installation